Research & Strategy

 Ideation

-make the product smaller and easier to carry?
+How might we make the device easier to carry?

 3